Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Principle 7: Eat Raw Foods (And Other Healthy Cooking Tips)

-The final rule of the MHD is to try to eat more uncooked or lightly cooked foods.
-Doing this helps us to avoid rapid rises in blood sugar, increases our true intake of dietary fiber (some of it gets destroyed when we cook foods until soft) and resistant starches (which get converted to digestible and rapidly digestible forms with cooking), and helps lower the number of usable calories that we consume each day which, in turn, helps prevent weight gain.
+The more we cook our food, the more we degrade the fiber they contain.
+Cooking turns indigestible (resistant) starches into their digestible form, raising their GI and GL.
+And while cooking helps lower the risk of food poisoning, it also causes trace amounts of healthy microorganisms from the environment to be lost which impacts the GMB.
+For these reasons, the final rule of the HD is to eat some raw food every day.
+A big salad with lots of crunchy vegetables, some raw seeds and nuts, and some mildly sweet berries makes a perfect lunch.
+Lightly cooking vegetables until just tender helps us to avoid rapid rises in blood sugar, increases our true intake of dietary fiber (some of it gets destroyed when we cook foods until soft) and resistant starches (which get converted to digestible and rapidly digestible forms with cooking), and lowers the number of usable calories that we consume each day, helping prevent weight gain.

-Let’s look at one example: raw carrots have a low GI (16) but cooking them causes their fiber to break down and their resistant starch to be converted to rapidly digestible starch.
+Let’s look at an example of how foods change with cooking.
+Raw carrots have a low GI (16) but cooking them causes their fiber to break down and their resistant starch to be converted to rapidly digestible starch.
 Boiling carrots in water with a pinch of salt raises their GI from 16 to 92 (almost as high as eating pure sugar)!
-They are best chilled after cooking and then brought to just room temp for serving/eating (see below).
-Better still, adding crunchy, slightly sweet raw carrots makes a wonderful addition to many meals.
+Adding crunchy, slightly sweet raw carrots makes a wonderful addition to salads and can be used instead of chips to scoop up guacamole, hummus, and other healthy foods.

 In fact, many plant foods are subtly delicious when eaten raw.
 Dark green celery with a sprinkle of salt has a rich aroma and a wonderful crunchy texture.
 Deep red or orange bell peppers can be enjoyed like a sweet apple.
 Chilled Persian cucumbers have a great snap and are slightly sweet and juicy.
 And I always think back to my grandfather’s tomatoes… Sauteeing any of these foods in olive oil deepens their flavor but it also raises their GI, lowers their fiber content, and increases their usable calories.